 Duhamel plays Mitchell, an erstwhile musician who gave up his dream of rock stardom to earn a fat salary in the financial sector instead.
-As we learn through screenwriter Kyle Killen’s well written dialogue, after the love of Mitchell’s life broke up with him, he married another woman on the rebound and has been living a dull suburban life as a husband and father.
+As we learn through screenwriter Kyle Killen’s well-written dialogue, after the love of Mitchell’s life broke up with him, he married another woman on the rebound and has been living a dull suburban life as a husband and father.
 His wife convinced him to get rid of his guitars.
-Carter, meanwhile, is an unemployed, unpublished writer who lives in his car but refuses to forego his dream of being a published novelist.
+Carter, meanwhile, is an unemployed, unpublished writer who lives in his car but refuses to forego his dream of being a novelist.

 Harsh words turn into physical fighting, and soon the pair is bloodied and half-dead by the roadside, as burning sun falls to ice-cold night and back again.
 The unlucky travelers are so thirsty that they start drinking the truck’s windshield-washer fluid.
 Even worse for Mitchell, he has a broken foot and is hobbling around on crutches, for a reason that is never explained.

-Killen wrote Scenic Route very much like a play.
+Killen wrote Scenic Route like a play.
 In fact, some scenes were rehearsed onstage before being filmed.
 The stationary truck may well have been a stage prop, and the dramaturgy that unfolds evokes hints of Jean-Paul Sartre’s No Exit and Samuel Beckett’s Waiting for Godot.

-In an unfortunate era of Hollywood franchise factories and comic book superheroes, when genuine drama has been supplanted by empty spectacle, Scenic Route remains a welcome reminder of the grown-up gravitas independent cinema can still provide.
+In an unfortunate era of Hollywood franchise factories and comic book superheroes, when genuine drama has been supplanted by empty spectacle, Scenic Route remains a welcome reminder of the grown-up gravitas that independent cinema can still provide.

 Five years on, let’s help this film continue to build the audience it deserves.
 Seek it out.